Bible Verses About Relationships

 What is a good Bible verse about relationships?

-Ephesians 4:32 provides excellent relationship guidance: 'And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.'
+Ephesians 4:32 says 'be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ's sake hath forgiven you.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.